asengupta/avishek.net/_posts/2021-08-30-geometry-of-multivariate-gaussian.md

 ### Notes: Change of Basis for a Non-Orthogonal Basis

 The reason we chose an orthonormal basis for our illustration is because a change of basis of a non-orthogonal basis cannot be represented by a vertical projection.
-The situation qwith a non-orthogonal basis is shown below.
+The situation with a non-orthogonal basis is shown below.

 ![Non-orthogonal Basis Change](/assets/images/non-orthogonal-basis-change.png)